 Keep in mind that spraying is a different kind of elimination.
 It’s territorial urine marking that cats do on vertical surfaces like furniture and walls.
 This happens when your kitten becomes a cat and is in heat.
 If a kitten starts spraying, spaying or neutering helps stop it or considerably reduces it.
 If the problem of spraying persists contact your vet.back to menu ↑

-Here are some frequently asked questions about litter training kittens:back to menu ↑
+Frequently asked questions about litter training kittens:back to menu ↑

 When should I start litter training with my kitten?